 Bringing a new product to market is a long process that takes a lot of testing and brainstorming.
-Product development is a difficult process because the odds are against the success of the new product.
+New product development process is a difficult task because the odds are against the success of the new product.
 It is crucial to understand the various stages of new product development to properly conduct the relevant research and surveys to an ensured success.

 Very few ideas turn into concepts and make their way into marketable products that reach the end-user.
 Most concepts fail before ever making it to market.
 This is due to careful screening to avoid overspending on ideas that are not suitable for commercialization.